JeremyRand/namecoin.org/_posts/2020-09-14-notes-on-building-python-for-windows-using-rbm.md

 Namecoin and Tor are both intended to be secure projects.
 All their binaries have to build reproducibly.
 The Tor Browser is also intended to be portable.
-It's not acceptable for users to have to install additional software on their computer to run the Tor Browser.
+It's not acceptable for users to have to install additional software on their computer to run Tor Browser.

-This means a Python interpreter would have to be bundled in order for Electrum-NMC to be includible in the Tor Browser.
+This means a Python interpreter would have to be bundled in order for Electrum-NMC to be includible in Tor Browser.
-And since the Tor Browser is a secure project, said Python interpreter has to be built reproducibly.
+And since Tor Browser is a secure project, said Python interpreter has to be built reproducibly.
 For this reason, the `tor-browser-build` repository has received some patches to reproducibly build such binaries.

 This post details the problems encountered while making them.